nsfcac/MonSter/README.md

 For examples of visualization of data based on the above please see [https://idatavisualizationlab.github.io/HPCC/](https://idatavisualizationlab.github.io/HPCC/).

 ## Prerequisite
-MonSter requires that iDRAC nodes (13G in pull model, 15G in push model), TimeScaleDB service, and Slurm REST API service can be accessed from the host machine where MonSter is running.
+MonSter requires that iDRAC nodes (pull model or push model), TimeScaleDB service, and Slurm REST API service can be accessed from the host machine where MonSter is running.

 ## Initial Setup